 What Size Should Loofah Be?

-If your loofah fruit has stopped growing and is still under 8 inches, or if fruit consistently stays small despite good conditions, use this guide to troubleshoot.
+Keep in mind that loofah fruit grows rapidly for about 3-4 weeks after pollination, then stops expanding.
+If your fruit has stopped growing and is still under 8 inches, or if fruit consistently stays small despite good conditions, use this guide to troubleshoot.
 If fruit is still actively growing, give it time—loofahs can add an inch or more per day in ideal conditions.

-- Hand pollinate every female flower (see our complete guide to solving pollination problems)
+- Hand pollinate every female flower (see our pollination guide)

 - Use pollen from 2-3 male flowers per female